Adventure Trip to Canyons of the American Southwest

 Day 6

 After breakfast, we’ll enjoy a 3 mile hike on the Bright Angel Trail in the Grand Canyon National Park.
 The Bright Angel Trail is considered the park’s premier hiking trail.
 Well maintained, graded for stock, with regular drinking water and covered rest-houses, it is without question the safest trail in Grand Canyon National Park.
 We’ll sense its rich history from ancient pictograph panels and historic structures.
 For those that wish to skip the hike and walk around Grand Canyon Village, you’ll have about two hours to do so.
-Back from our hike, we’ll stop at the Hopi House and spend a bit of time in Grand Canyon Village.
 The wildlife in the park is amazing and photo opportunities are endless.
-We’ll have lunch on our drive back to Flagstaff as we discuss this amazing week.
-We check into our hotel accommodations to get cleaned up and we’ll wander the historic downtown area and maybe enjoy a flight of craft beers.
+Back from the hike, we’ll have lunch and make a stop at the Visitor Center if we haven’t already.
+Our 1.5 hour drive back to Flagstaff is scenic as we discuss this amazing week.
+We check into our hotel accommodations to get cleaned up and relax from our day.
 We’ll choose another fabulous dinner spot for our Farewell Dinner.
 Overnight Flagstaff.

 Day 7